How to Research a Company Before Investing: A Step-by-Step Guide

 A company is a set of contracts and incentives, not just a pile of assets.
 Even a decent business can be a bad investment if the wrong people are in charge or paid in the wrong way.

-There are a few groups you care about.
+There are a few groups I care about.

-First, insiders—executives and directors.
-The 10‑K and proxy statement tell you how much stock they own.
-Form 4 filings (which you can see in real time in Earnings Feed’s insider hub) tell you when they buy or sell.
-You don’t need to turn this into a full‑blown quant strategy, but you do want a rough sense of whether leadership is meaningfully invested alongside you, or simply collecting cash and options.
+Insiders.
+Executives and directors.
+The 10-K and proxy statement tell me how much stock they own.
+Form 4 filings (which you can see in real time in Earnings Feed's insider hub) tell me when they buy or sell.
+I don't turn this into a quant strategy, but I want a rough sense of whether leadership has real skin in the game or is simply collecting cash and options.

-Second, institutional holders.
+Institutional holders.
 Large owners file 13Fs that reveal their public equity positions.
-You’ll often see a split between long‑only asset managers, hedge funds, index funds, and smaller players.
-A name held primarily by patient, fundamental investors tends to trade differently than one dominated by short‑term hot money.
+I'll often see a split between long-only asset managers, hedge funds, index funds, and smaller players.
+A name held primarily by patient, fundamental investors tends to trade differently than one dominated by short-term hot money.
 Neither is automatically good or bad; it just shapes how the stock might behave when news hits.

-Third, the board and comp structure.
-Reading about the board in the 10‑K and the compensation section in the proxy can be tedious, but it clues you into whether executives are being rewarded for building durable value or just hitting short‑term metrics.
-Are bonuses tied to things like earnings per share and return on capital, or to raw revenue regardless of profitability?
+Board and compensation.
+Reading about the board in the 10-K and the compensation section in the proxy is tedious, but it clues me into whether executives are rewarded for building durable value or just hitting short-term metrics.
+Are bonuses tied to earnings per share and return on capital, or to raw revenue regardless of profitability?
 Are stock awards vesting over sensible horizons, or constantly reset when targets are missed?

-You don’t need to love every aspect of governance to invest.
-You do want to know if you’re signing up for a partnership with disciplined stewards or something more casual.
+I don't need to love every aspect of how the board runs things to invest.
+I do want to know if I'm signing up for a partnership with disciplined stewards or something more casual.

 Step 5: Ask Whether the Price Is Actually Fair

-Only after you’ve understood the business, looked at performance, examined risks, and checked incentives does it make sense to talk about valuation.
+Only after I've understood the business, looked at performance, examined risks, and checked incentives does it make sense to talk about valuation.

-At a basic level, valuation is about mapping “this is the quality and growth of the business” to “this is how many years of earnings or cash flow I’m being asked to pay for.”
-You can approach that with simple multiples, more detailed cash flow estimates, or some hybrid of both.
+Valuation is about mapping "this is the quality and growth of the business" to "this is how many years of earnings or cash flow I'm being asked to pay for."
+I can approach that with simple multiples, detailed cash flow estimates, or some hybrid.

 Multiples are the easiest starting point.
-You look at things like price‑to‑earnings, enterprise‑value‑to‑EBITDA, price‑to‑sales, and free cash flow yield.
-Then you compare:
+I look at price-to-earnings, enterprise-value-to-EBITDA, price-to-sales, and free cash flow yield.
+Then I compare:

 - To direct competitors.